Interruption Marketing vs. Permission Marketing: Which Mix Works

-Interruption marketing usually requires a large budget and time-consuming process to make sure your message gets through successfully interruption marketing.
+Interruption marketing usually requires a large budget and a time-consuming process to ensure your message gets through successfully interruption marketing.

-Interruption marketing can also require a lot of time interruption advertising is like an army interruption advertising must use multiple media channels, such as TV, radio, and social media.
+Interruption marketing can also require a lot of time.
+Interruption advertising is like interruption advertising; it must use multiple media channels, such as TV, radio, and social media.

 Interruption advertising has been the go-to business strategy for decades intrusion marketing has worked in the past.

-Interruption marketing is a type of advertising where a company will pay to have their advertisement aired in a commercial that is unrelated to the product or service being advertised.
-It often results in interruption from an unrelated interruption, such as an interruption from a TV show, radio show, or interruption from a sports event.
+Interruption marketing is a type of advertising where a company will pay to have its advertisement aired in a commercial unrelated to the advertised product or service.
+It often results in interruption from an unrelated interruption, such as an interruption from a TV show, radio show, or sports event.

-- Interruption advertising can be very expensive but it works because people tend not to pay attention unless there’s something interesting going on.
+- Interruption advertising can be expensive, but it works because people tend not to pay attention unless something interesting happens.

-This article will help explain how permission marketing differs from intrusion marketing and why this new type of marketing is a better way to go about reaching customers.
+This article will help explain how permission marketing differs from intrusion marketing and why this new type of marketing is a better way to reach customers.

 Interruption Marketing Pros

-Interruption marketing is a technique where businesses interruption their target audience with advertising in order to get their attention.
+Interruption marketing is a technique where businesses interrupt their target audience with advertising to get their attention.
 Interruption marketing is known for its ability to generate quick results, and it can be highly effective if done correctly.

-However, there are also some major drawbacks to intrusion marketing that businesses need to be aware of.
+However, there are also some major drawbacks to intrusion marketing that businesses must be aware of.